AlanSoto31/New-York-Times/README.md

 ![screenshot](/images/Screenshot.png)

 The project is about a clone from New York Times homepage.
+We used flexbox for nav-bar section, grid for the final article section and for the "more in the space and astronomy" section, float and absolutes properties to layout the whole page. we used use <aside> tag for Editor's picks section on the rightmost side.

 ## Built With